-On-Campus Employment is an automatic benefit of F-1 students to work part-time (20 hours per week) on the premises of the school that issued their current I-20.
+On-Campus Employment is an automatic benefit of F-1 students to work part-time (19 hours per week) on the premises of the school that issued their current I-20.
 On campus employment does not require special authorization.
 All F-1 international students in active immigration status are eligible for part-time on-campus employment while enrolled in classes.
-During annual summer and winter vacations, F-1 visa holders are eligible for up to 40 hours per week of on-campus employment, if they are not enrolled in any classes.
+During annual summer and winter vacations, F-1 visa holders are eligible for up to 40 hours per week of on-campus employment, if they are less than full time enrolled in classes.
+If the student is part-time enrolled the student can be full time employed.
+If the student is full-time enrolled the student can be part-time employed.
 If an F-1 visa holder works over their allowed period of on-campus employment even by minutes, it is a serious violation of immigration status that will result in a termination of status.
 Please note that on campus employment is competitive and there are limited job opportunities.

 CURRICULAR PRACTICAL TRAINING

 Curricular Practical Training (CPT) is work authorization linked to an academic program in order to allow students to participate in either an internship or training required of all students obtaining that degree, or employment that is for degree credit and is an integral part of the degree program.
-Since CPT is a part of your academic program it is not available after you complete your academic program.
-Students must receive CPT authorization if enrolled in their internship or practicum class regardless of monetary compensation.
+Therefore, you must be enrolled in your internship course when requesting CPT.
+Since CPT must be part of your academic program it is not available after you complete your academic program.
+Students must receive CPT authorization when enrolled in their internship or practicum class whether it is paid or unpaid.
 If you enroll in the same internship for a different semester, you must receive CPT authorization.

 If you have been lawfully enrolled in school full-time for two semesters and are currently in F1 status, you may be eligible for Curricular Practical Training.
 CPT is a departmental privilege, and thus may be revoked for academic reasons at any time.
 In order to apply for CPT, students must submit the CPT Application Form and a job offer letter from their potential employer on the company’s letterhead, which must include the following information: